HGACreative/hga-storage-manager/README.md

 **Key**

-The key is stored within the database, simple grab the one you want and use as such.
+The key is stored within the database, simply grab the one you want and use as such.

 The key is made up of the following: *directory/image.jpg*